How to Find Opinion Leader on the Online Social Network?: Methodology

 The structure control centrality is an upper bound of exact control centrality for all admissible numerical realizations of the controllable matrix $\textbf{C}$.
+So, in an influence network, the structure control centrality is a method to estimate the largest number of users that can be affected by one user with clearly known connections between users.
 To calculate $C_g(i)$, we need to introduce some concepts in graph theory.
 A node $j$ is called accessible if there always exists at least one directed path from the input nodes to $j$.
 A stem is a directed path starting from an input node, so that no nodes appear more than once in it. $C_g(i)$ can be calculated according to Hosoe's controllable subspace theorem \cite{hosoe1980determination}:

 where $G_s$ is the subgraph of the accessible part of $G$ only consists of stems and cycles and $|E(G_s)|$ represents the number of edges in $G_s$.
+The action space may take many forms from inserting control signals to rewiring the graph structure \cite{10552434}, this falls outside this review.